dgraph-io/dgraph-docs/content/graphql/authorization/directive.md

 }

 type Answer implements Post @auth(
+    # The JWT should contain a boolean claim "USEFUL".
+    # This query rule would ensure that only the answers that have the markedUseful field matching
+    # the USEFUL claim are returned in response.
     query: { rule: """
         query ($USEFUL:Boolean!) {
             queryAnswer(filter: { markedUseful: $USEFUL } ) {